sabre-io/sabre.io/source/_posts/2016-01-11-sabre-vobject-3.4.9-and-3.5.0-release.html.md

 concerns you, drop me a line as maybe we can help.

-The `3.4.9` tag therefore mainly exist as an indicator to people who have a composer dependency targetting `3.4.*` with composer and are attempting to use PHP7, or people who have a rather complex dependency tree.
+The `3.4.9` tag therefore mainly exist as an indicator to people who have a composer dependency targeting `3.4.*` with composer and are attempting to use PHP7, or people who have a rather complex dependency tree.

 Full changelog of this release can be found on [Github][1].